 The best part of making a next call is when you call on nothing, and your partner has all the top trump.
 How does it work?
 Why does it work?
 Keep reading, we have the answers here.

 Euchre is a game of strategies and probabilities; you have to use any strategy that will give you the best chance of winning.
 Calling next is one of them.
 The reason behind calling next is simply that your opponents don't hold cards or the bowers in that color.
-If they did they would have picked or ordered up the turn card.
+If they did, they would have picked or ordered up the turn card.
 Well if they don't have the cards and you don't, then they are may be in your partner's hand.
 By calling next, you are not only calling into your partner's hand.
-You are also stopping the opposition from bidding in the opposite color, as this is where they may have a much stronger hand.
+You are also stopping the opposition from bidding in the opposite color, as this is where they may have a strong green hand.

 Here are some fairly safe times to call next;

 1) If you have 3 or more in next,

 2) If you have 2 or more in next, with 1 off-suit Ace

 3) If you have 1 or more in next, with 2 off suit Aces

 4) If you have nothing in next but have 3 off suit Aces

 While there is always the risk of being euchred, many next calls have been made with only one small trump along with a green off suit ace.
 The thing is, all card games are games of chance.
 Occasionally, you have to take some risks.
 You may be pleasantly surprised at what will work.

 It may not be a good idea to call next automatically, as you may find yourself being setup by a skillful player.
 The dealer, knowing you always call next, may pass a biddable hand in hopes of euchring you.
 Mix up your play a little.